joelwking/ansible-aci/README.md

 ### ACI Clone Tenant

 This module (aci_clone_tenant.py)  creates a new tenant based on a reference, or template tenant.
 You specify the new tenant name and a description.
 All references to the template tenant are changed to refer to the new tenant name.
+This module has been updated to reference an input and output fabric, so tenants can be moved from a test or dev environment to production.

 ### ACI Install Config